 - Visitors may also include educational instructors, special education aides, and physical, speech or other therapists and service providers who are referenced in a resident's Individualized Education Plan, Section 504 Plan, Individualized Program Plan, or Community Placement Plan.

-- Extended periods of physical contact may be allowed between the pediatric resident and fully vaccinated visitors.
+- Extended periods of physical contact may be allowed between the pediatric resident and visitors.

 All facilities must comply with state and federal resident's rights requirements pertaining to visitation.
 Facilities should follow CDPH and local public health department guidance when implementing visitation policies.
 Failure to facilitate visitation, without adequate reason related to clinical necessity or resident safety, would constitute a violation of resident's rights and the facility would be subject to citation and enforcement actions.